fatma-oz/SkenarioLabs_Data_Science_Task/README.md

 * This project focuses on building a web application to display the most important 10 features with respect to, assessment for house price prediction project.
 This application can be improved by adding price prediction results.

 * First, this project was deployed with streamlit and the application was created.
-As a bonus, the streamlit application was dockerized.
+Streamlit application screenshot is in app · Streamlit.pdf file.

-* To run project ;
+* As a bonus, the streamlit application was dockerized.
+To run project ;

      * install docker compose